apache/openwhisk-deploy-kube/docs/k8s-minikube.md

 ```

 ## Install minikube and kubectl using asdf.

-We recommend starting with versions of minikube and kubectl that match
+We recommend starting a combination of minikube 0.28.2 and kubectl
+1.10.5 that are known to work for running OpenWhisk.
+After you have
-what we test in TravisCI.
-After you have experience with OpenWhisk on
-Minikube, feel free to experiment with additional versions.
+experience with OpenWhisk on Minikube, feel free to experiment with
+additional versions.

 ```
 asdf install kubectl 1.10.5